Meet the Founder

 Khiarah Craig, MSW, LSW

-I’m Khiarah Craig, a licensed social worker, mental health advocate, and founder of The Stand—a healing-centered practice rooted in radical love and collective transformation.
+I’m Khiarah Craig, a licensed social worker, mental health advocate, and founder of The Stand—a healing-centered consulting firm rooted in radical love and collective transformation.

 I was born and raised in Cincinnati, educated at Bellarmine University with a degree in Sociology, and earned my master’s in Social Work, Social Policy, and Social Administration from the University of Chicago’s Crown Family School of Social Work, Policy, and Practice, where I focused on trauma-informed clinical care and systems-level change.
 My academic background gave me tools—but my lived experience gave me vision.